skamireddi/immunichain/Lab/CloudComposerLab.rst

 **What did you just accomplish?**

 You submitted transactions against participants within Composer.
 Hopefully, you now understand the value of authorizing members.
-Also, you added Immunizations to your child, which is the a pillar of Immunichain.
+Also, you added Immunizations to your child, which is the pillar of Immunichain.